INVESTMENT ADVICE FOR

 As more coins are slabbed, as they are being rapidly, the price will drop, especially for the more common dates after the 1930s.

-The dealer/s will not be interested or will say they are not buying at this time.
+The dealer/s will not be interested in your slabbed coins at anything like what you paid for them, or will say they are not buying at this time.

-You bet they won't, not at idiotic prices such as those mentioned above, when anyone with any knowledge can buy them for the prices I stated.
+You bet they won't be interested, not at idiotic prices such as those mentioned above, when anyone with any knowledge can buy them for the prices I stated.

 cannot in good conscience, try to hang people with slabbed examples of